 Let’s see how the Role card looks like by opening it:

-In left side of the card you can see Company field - it’s the company name, that this role belongs to, also the Role name field and the Description of this role.
+In left side of the card you can see the Role Name field and the Description of this role.

 In the right part of the Role card you can see the list of all DokioCRM's documents.
 If you click on the document name, you will see all the available permissions, that the document has.
 So, here you can select or deselect the permissions for this role in this document.